8.5

 Work Order Management

 Municipal software manages work orders to keep tasks organized and make it easy to assign tasks to qualified personnel.
-Manage schedules and assign tasks for routine maintenance on government-owned assets, as well as unexpected repair projects.
+It also manages schedules and assigns tasks for routine maintenance on government-owned assets and unexpected repair projects.
 Work orders can be prioritized based on the urgency or value of the project.
 Citizens can submit repair and inspection requests through a website or self-service portal.
 They can also track the status of the project from the portal.

 Reports can be created to monitor productivity and outstanding vs. completed work orders.
-Service history reports can also be generated, so you can see when the last time an asset was worked on was, what materials or equipment was used, and the people who worked on the project.
+Service history reports can also be generated, so you can see when an asset was last worked on, what materials or equipment was used, and who worked on the project.

 Work orders in AccuFund